kiazhi/kiazhi.github.io/_posts/2018-07-31-Getting-Ubuntu-distro-environment-on-Windows-for-DevOps.md

 and keep the instance up to date with that linux distro before it reaches end of life.

-If you find that this information is useful, feel free to bookmark this or share it with your colleague.
+If you find that this information useful, feel free to bookmark this or share it with your colleagues and friends.

 ## References